 Why X Engagement Rates Are Lower Than Other Platforms

 The timeline moves fast.
-Tweets have a short lifespan compared to content on other platforms.
-An Instagram Reel can surface in Explore for days, and a TikTok can go viral weeks after posting.
-On X, most impressions happen within the first hour.
-Most of your followers simply never see most of your tweets.
-That compresses engagement rates regardless of content quality.
+Tweets have a much shorter lifespan than content on other platforms.
+An Instagram Reel can surface in Explore for days; a TikTok can go viral weeks after posting.
+On X, most impressions land within the first hour.
+Most of your followers never see most of your tweets, which compresses engagement rates regardless of how good the content is.

 Passive consumption is the default.
 X users scroll, read, and move on.
-Liking a tweet is a lower-commitment action than commenting on an Instagram post, but even likes are relatively rare on X. Many users consume threads and hot takes without interacting at all.
-This is a fundamental behavioral pattern of the platform, not something you can fix with better content.
+A like is a lower-commitment action than a comment on Instagram, and even likes are relatively rare on X. Many users consume threads and hot takes without interacting at all.
+That's a behavioral pattern, not a content problem.

 Follower inflation from the Twitter era.
-Many accounts accumulated followers over a decade when Twitter had different dynamics.
-Those followers may be inactive, suspended, or simply not interested in your current content direction.
-Unlike TikTok where your content reaches people based on interest regardless of who follows you, X still leans on the follower graph for distribution.
+A lot of accounts accumulated followers over a decade when Twitter had completely different dynamics.
+Those followers may be inactive, suspended, or just uninterested in your current direction.
+Unlike TikTok, where the algorithm reaches people based on interest regardless of follow status, X still leans heavily on the follower graph for distribution.

 How Engagement Rate Affects Your Earning Potential